 How was the story sensationalized?

 I guess you could say the journalistic standards were very relaxed back then.
 All kinds of rumors would be published as facts.
 Naturally, the crimes were described in the most lurid possible way, and the number of victims that she had potentially murdered were exaggerated.
-Rumors were flying.
+Rumours were flying.
 It might be 50 or 100 people she had killed.
 They basically stopped digging after they had uncovered about a dozen bodies.
 We don't definitively know the number of people she killed.
 Fueled by all this sensationalistic journalism, these various myths and folktales immediately grew up about Belle, as they tend to do around any sensational serial murderer.

 Finally, what do you think happened to Belle Gunness?